google/starthinker/tutorials/testing.md

 - All remaining fields will be automatically inserted into the test configuration for the developer to provide.

 StarThinker runs full integration tests, many tests require specific access to testing assets such as account identifiers and emails.
-To configure this, the helper will create or update a config.json file in the [tests/](../tests/) directory.
-After it is created edit the file and fill in required fields.
+To configure this, the helper will create or update test configuration files in the **starthinker_assets/tests/** directory.
+After it is created edit the files in that directory and fill in required fields.

 Not all fields need to be filled in, tests missing values will error, if you are not using those components, ignore the tests.
 Not all tests require fields, test not listed in the config file do not require user input.